 For most of these prospective students, I wouldn’t be the right adviser anyway: they write me with interest in animal behavior, reproductive physiology, and wildlife biology to name a few.
 These emails are fairly straightforward to reply to.
 I don’t do that kind of science.

 The trickier ones are the emails from people who clearly took time to read my bio/webpage on our department website.
 These folks tend to be interested in intersections of the same things I am.

 Their inquiries are harder to decline, in part because I know there aren’t that many grad school opportunities at these intersections.
 And, in part because it would be so fun (and yes, hard work!) to jam out with a lab full of people working together on these topics.

-I’ve been thinking more about this, since it’s “application season” for fellowships, jobs, grants, and more.
-In particular, I field a lot of queries about fine-tuning cover letters and application materials.
+It’s “application season” for fellowships, jobs, grants, and more.
+This time of year, I field a lot of queries about fine-tuning cover letters and application materials.
 I’ve shared various resources for them online (like a workshop series on applying for the NSF GRFP that’s applicable to most application types) and on social media.

-To my mind, the cover letter is most important because it may be the only part of your application that a hiring manager, grants program officer, editor, or whomever reads.* Your cover letter is your shot at (a) getting them to want to read your CV, references, etc. With the cover letter, your goal is to get on the short list for reading your full packet or even offering a phone/video-call interview.
+To my mind, the cover letter is most important because it may be the only part of your application that a hiring manager, grants program officer, editor, or whomever reads.* Your cover letter is your shot at getting them to want to read your CV, references, etc. With the cover letter, your goal is to get on the short list for reading your full packet or even offering a phone/video-call interview.